micanogueira/micanogueira.github.io/content/timeline/Won_Scholarship.md

 ## I did it

 Weeks later, I was about to turn off my computer at my workstation when I decided to look up my name on the approved list.
 I remember this moment so vividly!
-When I scrolled a bit and found my name, I could barely believe it.
+When I scrolled down and found my name, I could barely believe it.
 I wanted to shout of joy, but I couldn’t because I was in the office.
 I felt so proud of myself.
 I was one of the twelve students who passed among the more than five hundred candidates.

 I grasped an opportunity to study for two years at the best private school in the city as a way to prepare for the *vestibular*, increasing my chances of competing for a place in college.